expectedbehavior/acts_as_archival/README.md

 Atomically archive object trees in your activerecord models.

-We had the problem that acts_as_paranoid and similar plugins/gems always work on a record by record basis and made it very difficult to restore records atomically (or archive them, for that matter).
+We had the problem that acts_as_paranoid and similar plugins/gems always work on a record-by-record basis and made it very difficult to restore records atomically (or archive them, for that matter).

 Because the archive and unarchive methods are in transactions, and